-As the last few weeks of summer glide by we are making more use of our ice cream maker.
-And this time we loaded up the chocolate!
+As summer glides by, we are making more use of our Ice Cream Maker.
+And this time I am loading up the simple vanilla with chocolate!
 (This post contains affiliate links)

-Then dipped them in chopped nuts or mini white chocolate chips…
+…then dip them in chopped nuts or mini white chocolate chips.
+Aren’t they cute?!

 Top with homemade Vanilla Bean Ice Cream made with my favorite Nielsen Massey Vanilla Paste (affiliate link) and you have the ultimate summer treat!
 I folded in Trader Joe’s Mini Peanut Butter Cups, Chocolate Covered Almonds, and Dark Chocolate Chips.